EoinDavey/tsPEG/README.md

 }
 ```

+## Comments

+C-style comments can be added to grammar spec files.
+Anything on a line after a // is a comment, and
+is ignored by the generator.

 ## Computed Properties

 As well as assigning parsing results to variables and storing them on the AST, *tsPEG* also allows you to create **computed properties**, which are fields on the AST that are computed when the parser is run.